GabrielxKuek/dell-innovatedash/README.md

 #### note
 - the questions flow is in client/src/data/treatmentData.js
 - each file (eg treatmentData.js) is meant to be one "quiz", can study the decision tree to see what the format is like ah
+- so this means each group chat is gna be linked to one file
 - i just chatgpt this tree cus i tired so might change a little. rn its all decisions in one file, but format should be relatively similar
 - click on group > pull data from appropriate file > display qna stuff